 - Add in extra chunks of peaches.
 With the second can of peaches, chop the fruit into small chunks and stir into the skillet.
 This is the added bonus as we not only have peach flavored ice cream but also little bites of peaches mixed throughout!

 - Freeze.
 Of course, we need to freeze the ice cream.
 You can either let the mixture cool down and then transfer to an ice cream maker or pour the mixture into a container and place in the freezer for at least 8 hours until desired consistency.

 - Top with toppings.
 Hands down the best part of ice cream!
 I like to crumble an ice cream cone on top to give this a peach cobbler-style vibe.
 However, you can add in whatever you want!
-Some chopped nuts would make a great a topping or even some homemade caramel sauce!
+Some chopped nuts would make a great a topping or even some homemade dairy free caramel sauce!